Thursday, April 29, 2021

 Merchants, Yeomanry, and Laborers were considered to be "commoners."
 These classes were those without any rank or title.

-Members of the "commons" (more likely wealthy merchants and yeoman who were untitled middle class) regularly pushed the limits of what they could afford and what was socially acceptable, because they sought to emulate the nobility, and - like many people today - they were not adverse to great expenditures to appear wealthier than they truly were by dressing "sumptuously."
+Members of the "commons" (more likely wealthy merchants and yeoman who were untitled middle class) regularly pushed the limits of what they could afford and what was socially acceptable, because they sought to emulate the nobility, and - like many people today - they were not averse to great expenditures to appear wealthier than they truly were by dressing "sumptuously."

 I do not believe we can assume that ermine was reserved for royalty during the Tudor dynasty simply because it was restricted in Edward III's time.
 Costume expert, Bess Chilver, also has pointed out that ermine was not restricted to the royal family, and that people would make their own "fake" ermine from white rabbit fur!